koor-tech/handbook-redux/docs/sales/index.md

       - Nodes are a reasonable proxy of the scale of data storage, regardless of how much actual and usable storage is available.
       - Customers may have one or more clusters, each with 4 or more nodes.
 We have a 4-node minimum per cluster for production.
 Anything less is fine for non-production uses.
 Koor only charges for production systems.
 3. Payment is typically due immediately with a net 30 grace period.
+   1. We take payment via Stripe and Bill.
+We can also take direct deposit (ACH), which saves on fees.
-   1. Other arrangements - such as an installment plan - are possible, especially for larger scale operations.
+   2. Other arrangements - such as an installment plan - are possible, especially for larger scale operations.
 Details should be discussed when the contract is executed.

 Once we have a signed contract, work will begin.
 If payment is not made by the due date, work may be suspended until that is sorted out.